bilelkh/Bilel-Khadhraoui/README.md

 I-am-bilelkh@github
 -------------------------
 💻 I am a self taught Full Stack JS Developer
-📚 I have a Engineer in Computer Science from Esprit the University at Tunisia 📝 I have a strong interest in new technologies
+📚 I have a Engineer in Computer Science
+📝 I have a strong interest in new technologies
 🔭 Working on Vue Js Framework
 🌱 Learning about best architecture and best practices